Aesir-Automation/SnoogensArenaWindwalkerMonk/README.md

 Queues Paralysis @ Focus on the next GCD
 `/xxxxx RingofPeace`
 Queues Ring of Peace on the next GCD
+`/xxxxx LegSweep`
+Queues Leg Sweep on the next GCD
+`/xxxxx FlyingSerpentKick`
+Queues Flying Serpent Kick on the next GCD
 `/xxxxx DoorofShadows`
 Queues Door of Shadows on the next GCD